scicloj/clay/README.md

 # clay

-A tiny Clojure tool for a dynamic workflow with the more serious tool.
+A tiny Clojure tool for a dynamic workflow with the more serious visual tools

 ## Usage